 In most cases, you can also buy train tickets directly via the respective provider’s website.
 For example here:

-Anyone living in Europe can also travel with an Interrail pass.
-With the pass you can use flexible journeys on most trains in 33 countries.
+Anyone living in Europe can travel with an Interrail pass which offers you flexible journeys on most trains in 33 countries.
 For some express and night trains you have to pay an additional charge and reserve a seat.
 Anyone who is under 27 or over 60 receives the pass at a discount.

 Travel light

 Just pack what you really need.
-Not only is it a lot more enjoyable to walk through a foreign city with a single backpack than with a large suitcase and three bags - less weight equals less emissions!
-Travel guides, for example, are also available in digital format instead of a book.
-If you pack laundry detergent, you no longer need to bring one t-shirt per day, but you can simply wash in between.
+Not only is it a lot more enjoyable to walk through a foreign city with just a single backpack rather than a large suitcase and three bags, less weight also equals less emissions!
+If you pack (bio-degradable) laundry detergent, you no longer need to bring one t-shirt per day, but you can simply wash in between.
 Packing smart you can usually save lots of space and weight.
 Find an overview of what our volunteers definitely put in their backpack in our info booklet for volunteers.

-Do try not to consume more water and energy than necessary during your journey.
-Even if one might easily forget on a rainy autumn day in Germany; water is very scarce in many regions of Europe and the world.
-Clean drinking water even more so.
+Try not to consume more water and energy than necessary during your journey.
+Water is very scarce in many regions of Europe and the world, clean drinking water even more so.
 So use it conciously.
-Of course, especially in hot regions, air conditioners or fans are often very pleasant to have.
-But think about whether you really have to have both runing the whole night for example.
+Of course, especially in hot regions, air-condition or fans are often very pleasant to have; think about whether you really need both runing the whole night.

 Respect people and cultures

 Sustainability does not just mean protecting the environment.
 Sustainable travel also involves how you treat the people you meet on your journey.
 Inform yourself before your trip to the culture, history and nature of your travel destination.
-Even if you do not speak the language of the country; "Hello", "Bye" and "Thank you" you can surely remember in the foreign language.
-Even such small gestures show your respect and can sometimes go a long way and even open doors for you.
+Even if you do not speak the language of the country, learning "Hello", "Bye" and "Thank you" by heart is often a great start to get around.
+Even such small gestures show your respect and can sometimes go a long way with local people.

 Respect the environment

-This counts while travelling just as well as at home; supporting local shops and businesses is, in most cases, much more sustainable than giving your money to large corporations.
+This counts while traveling just as well as at home: supporting local shops and businesses is, in most cases, much more sustainable than giving your money to large corporations.
 In addition, you will get to know the country even better.
 Just swap eating at global fast food chain for a typical regional meal at the eatery around the corner from the hostel.
 Or look for souvenirs a bit off the big shopping streets.
-Local people benefit much more from this.
-And you as well, when you get to know a piece of their culture in conversation with them.
+Local people benefit much more from this personal exchange – and you might as well :-)

 You think the topic is interesting and want to learn more?
 Or you have some great tips for more sustainability while traveling yourself?
 Share your experience with us and contact us.